Tond28/Issuify/README.md

 ```

 ## Contributing

-If you want to contribute to this project, you can create a pull request with your changes.
-You can also contribute by opening an issue with suggestions or bug reports or managing a task from the [ROADMAP](ROADMAP.md).
+Want to contribute?
+You can:
+- Create a pull request with your changes.
+- Open an issue for suggestions or bug reports.
+- Help with a task from the [ROADMAP](ROADMAP.md).